-- CRM Badges & Search Filters: See what Sales Navigator Leads & Accounts are matched to CRM entities and include or exclude matched Leads in Sales Navigator searches.
+- CRM Badges and Search Filters: See what Sales Navigator leads and accounts are matched to CRM entities, which contacts and leads are out-of-date in your CRM, and include or exclude matched leads and contacts in Sales Navigator searches.

 - CRM Opportunities in Account Lists: View CRM Opportunity information in Sales Navigator.